 The IESO engages with local and regional communities to seek input to help inform regional planning activities.
 An Integrated Regional Resource Plan (IRRP) from the latest Barrie/Innisfil sub-region planning cycle was finalized in 2016.
 See engagement materials on the previous planning cycle.

-A Working Group consisting of the Local Distribution Companies (LDCs) in the region, the local transmitter and the IESO will use the regional planning process to identify and meet local electricity needs.
-The Working Group consists of staff from InnPower, Alectra Utilities (formerly PowerStream), Hydro One Distribution, Hydro One Transmission and the IESO.
+A Working Group consisting of the local distribution companies (LDCs) in the region, the local transmitter and the IESO will use the regional planning process to identify and meet local electricity needs.
+The Working Group consists of staff from Alectra Utilities, InnPower, Hydro One Distribution, Hydro One Transmission and the IESO.

 The Barrie/Innisfil area is a summer-peaking sub-region that encompasses the City of Barrie, the Towns of Innisfil, New Tecumseth and Bradford West Gwillimbury, and the Townships of Essa, Springwater, Clearview, Mulmur, and Adjala-Tosorontio.

 The electricity demand mix is comprised of residential, commercial and industrial uses.
 Electricity supply to the area is provided by four transformer stations – Everett Transformer Station (TS), Alliston TS, Midhurst TS and Barrie TS.